 --Sir Arthur C. Clarke

 Astrology and astronomy came from the same roots.
 The motion of the planets against the stars attracted attention and interest.
 Astronomy diverged from astrology when someone began trying to figure out what was actually going on.
 This was the beginning of a long history of progress in knowledge, otherwise known as science.
 Two millennia ago the Earth was considered to be the center of everything.
 We know different now.
 Astronomy has made enormous progress.
-Distances to nearby stars were first measured in the 19th century.
+Distances to nearby stars were first measured in the mid-19th century.
 Understanding of galaxies began to develop in the 1920s.
 Astronomical knowledge exploded in the last half of the 20th century.
 There's progress in every area.
 The new X-ray and infrared telescopes are opening new windows for studying the universe.
+Einstein's General Relativity predicted gravity waves from massive objects; this was finally confirmed in 2016 with the detection of such waves from very distant colliding black holes.

 Astrology is still casting horoscopes and trying to predict your future, just as it was 2,000 years ago.
 There is no real progress of knowledge.